MultiSafepay/magento2/README.md

 - Magento Open Source version 2.2.x & 2.3.x & 2.4.x
 - PHP 7.1+

+## Upgrading from plugin version v1.14 and below
+Please read our [dedicated documentation page](https://docs.multisafepay.com/integrations/ecommerce-integrations/magento2/faq/migrating-to-new-plugin/) about all the changes to look out for when switching to our new plugin.

 ## Module suite

 The new MultiSafepay Magento 2 plugin consists of several modules: